oso-event/backend/docs/features/proposal.creation.md

 # Proposal creation feature

 In order to get a proposal being published
-  As an person who participate on the open space
+  As a person who participate on the open space
   I want to send a new proposal

 ## Background ()